Standard terms of business

 We will observe and act in accordance with the bye-laws and regulations of our professional body, the Institute of Chartered Accountants in England and Wales, together with their code of ethics.
 We accept instructions to act for you on this basis.
 In particular you give us authority to correct errors made by HM Revenue & Customs where we become aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.

-In accordance with the disclosure requirements of the Provision of Services Regulations 2009, details of our professional indemnity insurer is RSA Insurance Group plc, 20 Fenchurch Street, London EC3M 3AU.
+In accordance with the disclosure requirements of the Provision of Services Regulations 2009, details of our professional indemnity insurer are: QBE UK Limited, 30 Fenchurch Street, Billingsgate, London EC3M 3BD.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.

 We are not authorised by the Financial Conduct Authority to conduct Investment Business.
 If you require investment business services we will refer you to a firm authorised by the Financial Conduct Authority.